I bet you work really hard on your blog. The last thing you need is some nerd telling you there’s something else you need to do.

 Enough Debbie Downer already

-Everything I said above is true.
+Everything above is true.
 And it’s a pervasive problem, else I wouldn’t get all ranty about it.

 But change up just three things in your usual routine and BOOM – you’ll be rocking a much zippier website.